Ä¢¹½ÊÓÆµ

 As is often the case in a small city, Holcomb doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Holcomb who are college-educated is close to the national average for all communities of 21.84%: 18.10% of the adults in Holcomb have a bachelor's degree or advanced degree.
+In terms of college education, Holcomb is nearly on par with the US average for all cities of 21.84%: 18.10% of adults 25 and older in Holcomb have a bachelor's degree or advanced degree.

 The per capita income in Holcomb in 2022 was $24,569, which is low income relative to Kansas and the nation.
 This equates to an annual income of $98,276 for a family of four.
 However, Holcomb contains both very wealthy and poor people as well.